 Top-notch VPN providers, like ExtremeVPN, ensure online privacy and security by hiding your digital activities from ISPs.
 VPNs veil these core areas from ISPs:

-• Internet browsing history: VPNs encrypt and divert your web traffic through its server.
-It conceals your online activities from your Internet Service Provider.
-So, your ISP will be unable to see the exact websites you visited or the content you accessed.
+• Internet browsing history: VPNs encrypt and divert your web traffic through their servers.
+They conceal your online activities from your Internet Service Provider, so your ISP will be unable to see the exact websites you visited or the content you accessed.

 • IP address: Your IP address is a distinct identifier your ISP granted.
 Once you join a VPN, it substitutes your original IP address with the IP address of the VPN server.
 This shrouds your actual IP address.
 It makes it complicated for your ISP to follow your online actions.
 It also won’t let your ISP deduce your physical location.

 • Data content: A VPN fortifies the connection between your device and the VPN server.
-It Ensures your ISP cannot gain access to your web browsing, emailing, and video streaming.
+It ensures that your ISP cannot access your web browsing, emailing, and video streaming.
 As a result, your data stays protected and private.

 • Online communications: A VPN prevents your internet service provider from monitoring your activities.
 It hides your text messages, VoIP phone calls, or video calls.
 Through its encryption, your conversations are private and secure.